erin-noe-payne/scheming/README.md

   - Listener functions are invoked with the current and previous values of the watched properties.
 If a watch is set against a single property, newVal and oldVal will be the new and previous values.
 If the watch is set against multiple properties, newVal and oldVal will be objects whose key / value pairs represent the watcher property names and their respective values.
   - In the case of a watch against the entire object, newVal and oldVal will represent the current and previous state of all properties of the object.
 However.
 Note that newVal is NOT a reference to the instance object, it is a plain object whose key / value pairs represent the current state of the instance.
   - Watches are "deep".
 This means changes to nested schemas are propagated up to the parent elements.
+- returns **Function** You are responsible for the cleanup of a watch.

 #### Examples